 3 Ways We Are Helping to Improve the Security of Your Account

-Over the past few months we’ve rolled out a number of features to help enhance the security of your account.
+Over the past few months we’ve rolled out a number of features to enhance the security of your account.
 Here’s what we’ve changed to help make your Square accounts as secure as possible:

 Retiring security questions

-Verification for authorized representatives
+Verification for authorised representatives

 Every now and then, you or someone on your team may need to call Square Customer Services with questions about your account.
 Square now allows account owners to add and manage Authorised Representatives in the Account & Settings section of their Square Dashboard.
 You may also assign these trusted individuals with the permissions to discuss account-specific information with our Customer Services team.

 The security of your business is our business, and we’ve gone one step further to introduce a dynamic authentication feature before Customer Services can discuss account information with your Authorised Representative.
 Similar to the SMS-based 2-factor verification flow, we require you to register the representative with their email and phone number.
 When they call in to support, we’ll send them a one-time verification code before they can proceed.

 We never stop building additional security features for all our customers, so keep an eye out here for more updates — and make sure to use internet security best practices to keep your account safe.